scharlau/Story_Generator/README.md

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

+## A word about Rails views and controllers

+If you want to use a ruby expression in a view, then you can put something like this in the view:

+           <p>In a(n) <%=Faker::Hipster.word %>  <%= Faker::Job.field %> a young <%= Faker::Movies::Hobbit.character %></p>
+If you wanted to put the same part in a controller, you could put the values in a string and then send the string to the view.
+You could do the two parts like this.
+Put this in the controller 'index' method (along with the rest of the parts further below):
+            @story =  "In a(n) #{Faker::Hipster.word}  #{Faker::Job.field }" +
+            " a young #{Faker::Movies::Hobbit.character } "
+Put this in the view using the @story instance value:
+            <blockquote><%= @story %></blockquote>

+Your job is to work out which approach is the right one for you.
+That's part of the exercise.

 Your story should have this format shown below.
 Each of the captilised words should come from Faker as #{Faker::Pokemon.name} (or whatever) where you see the capitalised words.
 Look at the Faker <a href="https://github.com/faker-ruby/faker#generators" target="_blank">documentation</a> for the types of words you can generate.

             "In a(n) ADJECTIVE +  NOUN" +